sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. In **Default project** make sure **CustomerManager.StyleUI** is selected.

-1. Execute the following command to install **Windows8.Notifications** package in the Windows 8 Style UI application.
+1. Execute the following command to install **Windows8.Notifications** package in the Windows Store application.

     ````PowerShell
     Install-Package Windows8.Notifications